ikus060/rdiffweb/README.md

 # Next Release

-* Adjusted table filter button labels for better clarity
+* Updated Debian packaging to conform to Debian packaging rules.
-* Removed Ubuntu Lunar and UbuntuMantic support due to end-of-life
+* Adjusted filter button labels for better clarity.
-* Migrated project configuration to pyproject.toml (#281)
+* Migrated project configuration to `pyproject.toml` (#281).
-* Added keepdays and maxage display in admin repos view (#310)
+* Added `keepdays` and `maxage` display in the admin repositories view (#310).
-* Improved translation loading with caching
+* Improved translation loading with caching.
-* Renamed "Backup Log" and "Restore Log" labels for clarity (#316)
+* Renamed "Backup Log" and "Restore Log" labels for better clarity (#316).
-* Enhanced backup inactivity email notifications for better clarity (#312)
+* Enhanced backup inactivity email notifications for better clarity (#312).
-* Add pytz as dependency
+* Used forking instead of subprocess to restore files.
-* Use forking instead of subprocess to restore files
+* Fixed reported change dates to exclude `.missing` entries.
-* Fix changes dates reported to exclude '.missing' entries
+* Fixed display of filenames containing `<` or `>` in the file statistics view.
-* Fix display of filename containing `<` or `>` in file statistics view
+* Added Swagger documentation for the Rdiffweb API (#325).
-* Add swagger to document Rdiffweb API #325
+* Adjusted quota settings to align with the nearest block size, preventing the "Setting user's quota is not supported" error.
-* Adjust quota settings to align with the nearest block size, preventing the 'Setting user's quota is not supported' error.
+* Added an intermediate loading page when restoring a file or folder (#322).
-* Add intermediate loading page when restoring a file or folder #322
+* Renamed the Admin repository view page title.

 ## 2.9.7 (2025-02-19)